kipkir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permissions to all subdirectories
+directory my_dir with permissions 751